-The reform of the justice sector entailed in part an increase in salary for the magistrates and the establishment of the High Council for the Magistrature to handle cases of corrupt magistrates.
-Gendarmes, police, and prison guards--also poorly paid--offered to release prisoners in exchange for bribes, including prisoners to whom the courts had already granted release.
-Police and court officials often asked defendants in criminal and civil cases for money to reduce or eliminate charges.
+The reform of the justice sector entailed in part an increase in salary for the magistrates and the establishment of the High Council for the Judiciary to handle cases of corrupt judges.

 Business leaders asserted regulatory procedures were opaque and facilitated corruption.